Fashion (magazine)

 FASHION is a Canadian fashion magazine published by St. Joseph Communications.
-Established in 1977, it is currently based in Toronto (with satellite offices in Vancouver and Montreal), publishes 7 issues a year, and has a total readership of 800,000 (Vividata Fall 2022).
+Established in 1977, it is currently based in Toronto with satellite offices in Vancouver and Montreal.
+It publishes 7 issues a year, and has a total readership of 800,000 (Vividata Fall 2022).

-The magazine covers international, national and local fashion and beauty trends and news.
-Notable cover subjects have included Lady Gaga, Beyoncé, Rihanna, Zendaya, Hailey Beiber, Sydney Sweeney, Sadie Sink and Olivia Culpo.
+The magazine covers international, national, local fashion, beauty trends and news.
+Notable cover subjects have included Lady Gaga, Beyoncé, Rihanna, Zendaya, Hailey Bieber, Sydney Sweeney, Sadie Sink and Olivia Culpo.